BESTICSP/CT-GAN-Detector/README.md

 |inject_0000_158|176|183|158|
 |inject_0001_195|113|119|195|

-Replace the corresponding path in generate_tfrecord_my.py with your .csv file path.
+Replace the corresponding path in generate_tfrecord_my.py with your data path and .csv file path.

 ### Path